BRACERS Notes

 "12 midnight".
 The letter continues on "Thurs. morning, Nov.
 15th".

-Enclosed with this letter are cards advertising Temperance events in which Alys will participate on 14 and her mother on 15 November.
+Enclosed with this letter is a card advertising Temperance events in which Alys will participate on 14 and her mother on 15 November.

 "Thy letter is lovely, and it makes me much happier."